wesm87/ember-datepicker/README.md

 ember-datepicker
 ================

-Date picker using Pickaday and momentjs
+Date picker using Pikaday and momentjs